yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/ruby/ycql.md

 title: Build a Ruby application that uses YCQL
 headerTitle: Build a Ruby application
 linkTitle: Ruby
-description: Build a Ruby application that uses YCQL.
+description: Build a Ruby application with the Yugabyte Ruby Driver for YCQL.
 menu:
   latest:
     parent: build-apps